Azure/AKS/blog/_posts/2024-11-13-dra-devices-and-drivers-on-kubernetes.md

 ...
 ```

-Through this example and [many others](https://github.com/NVIDIA/k8s-dra-driver/tree/main), we see how the scheduler is told whether a GPU is fully committed to one workload or split across many workloads.
+Through this example and [many others](https://github.com/NVIDIA/k8s-dra-driver/tree/main), we see how the kube-scheduler is told whether a GPU is fully committed to one workload or split across many workloads.
 Through further development of such DRA resource drivers, we can start to create fine-grained configurations to share GPU state across containers or pods, or even leverage multi-instance GPU (MIG) efficiently for AI, HPC, and GPU workloads!

 ## Acknowledgements